WPTechInnovation/wpw-doc-dev/docs/java.md

 Before you get started:

-*   Install the Java SDK on your system, and prefereably a Java IDE (Integrated Development Environment) - our dev's love Netbeans, Eclipse and IntelliJ, but it's your choice; we've provided a maven script to build everything.
+* 	Install Java JDK 1.8 on your systems
+* 	Install Apache Maven and add it to PATH (https://maven.apache.org/)
 *   Create an account with [Worldpay Online](https://online.worldpay.com) so that you can generate your own test API key.
 You'll replace the Worldpay test keys with your own in the SDK.

 !!! warning